jinal/sdk-ios/README.markdown

 You will also need to clear any notification view instances when you successfully launch a content unit.
 You may do this using the -(void)clear method on any notification views you wish to clear.

 ### Testing PHNotificationView
-Most of the time, the API will return an empty response, which means a notification view will not be shown.
-TYou can see a sample notification by using -(void)test; wherever you would use -(void)refresh.
+Most of the time the API will return an empty response, which means a notification view will not be shown.
+You can see a sample notification by using -(void)test; wherever you would use -(void)refresh.
 It has been marked as deprecated to remind you to switch all instances of -(void)test in your code to -(void)refresh;

 ### Customizing notification rendering with PHNotificationRenderer
 PHNotificationRenderer is a base class that draws a notification view for a given notification data.
 The base class implements a blank notification view used for unknown notification types.
 PHNotificationBadgeRenderer renders a iOS default-style notification badge with a given "value" string.
 You may customize existing notification renderers and register new ones at runtime using the following method on PHNotificationView